Just-Some-Bots/MusicBot/_docs/using/configuration.md

 <details>
   <summary>EnableNetworkChecker</summary>

-Allow MusicBot to use system ping command to detect network outage and availability.<br>
+Allow MusicBot to use timed pings to detect network outage and availability.<br>
-This is useful if you keep the bot joined to a channel or playing music 24/7.<br>
+This may be useful if you keep the bot joined to a channel or playing music 24/7.<br>
 MusicBot must be restarted to enable network testing.<br>
 By default this is disabled.<br>
 <strong>Default Value:</strong> <code>no</code>